Interstate 440 (Tennessee): Route description

 The majority of I-440 is located below the level of adjoining streets and roads in an artificially-cut gulch.
 It contains three through lanes in each direction for its entire length, as well as auxiliary lanes in many locations.
-In 2022, annual average daily traffic (AADT) volumes on the Interstate ranged from 95,313 vehicles per day near the western terminus to 123,747 vehicles per day between I-65 and I-24.
+In 2025, annual average daily traffic (AADT) volumes on the Interstate ranged from 71,805 vehicles per day at the U.S. Route 70S (US 70S) intechange to 122,005 vehicles per day directly east of the interchange with I-65.

 I-440 begins west of downtown Nashville at a directional T interchange with I-40 south of Tennessee State University and heads directly south.
 It immediately crosses a CSX railroad mainline and U.S. Route 70 (US 70, Charlotte Pike), but does not have an interchange with this route.
 About 1.5 mi later, the Interstate turns southeast and reaches a partial cloverleaf interchange (parclo) with US 70S (West End Avenue), which is indirectly accessible from the eastbound lanes via a connector road.
 Turning further southeast and passing near Centennial Park and Vanderbilt University, the highway has a parclo interchange with US 431 (21st Avenue, South Hillsboro Pike) some distance beyond.
 I-440 then turns directly east and reaches I-65 south of downtown Nashville about 2 mi later in the top level of a symmetrical four-level "Spaghetti Junction" stack interchange, which includes four flyover ramps.
 It also crosses another CSX line and US 31 (Franklin Pike) at this location, but this route is not accessible.
 Briefly entering the city of Berry Hill, the Interstate turns east-northeast and meets US 31A/US 41A (Nolensville Pike) about 1.5 mi later at a final parclo interchange where it also passes under another CSX line.
 A short distance later, the freeway crosses a fourth and final CSX mainline and reaches its eastern terminus at a directional T interchange with I-24, west of the Nashville International Airport and about 1 mi south of the eastern end of a concurrency between I-24 and I-40.
 As a result of this, I-440 westbound is directly accessible at this interchange from I-40 westbound, and US 41/70S (Murfreesboro Road) is directly accessible from the ramp that carries I-440 eastbound traffic to I-24 westbound.